jviars/Reference-Sheets/README.md

-# Comprehensive Technical Reference Sheets
+# Technical Reference Sheets

-A curated collection of detailed reference sheets covering Computer Science, Information Technology, Mathematics, Statistics, Psychology, and related fields.
-This repository was initially to help me, but I'm hoping that it can help others too.
+A curated collection of reference sheets covering Computer Science, Information Technology, Mathematics, Statistics, Psychology, and related fields.
+This repository was initially created to help me, but I hope it can help others too.

 ## Overview

-This repository contains comprehensive cheat sheets and reference guides organized by field and subject matter.
+This repository contains cheat sheets and reference guides organized by field and subject matter.
 Each document is designed to provide quick access to essential concepts, syntax, formulas, and best practices.

 ## Repository Structure for the Initial Push